Does Tooth Bonding Look Natural?

 Maybe you had a sports related injury years back or you recently bit down on a piece of candy a little too hard.
 Perhaps you’ve even had that space between your teeth since you were a kid.

-How ever your tooth imperfections came to be, our cosmetic dentist is here to help.
+How ever your tooth imperfections came to be, Dr. Paul is here to help.
 Dental bonding can correct issues like gaps, cracks, chips, discoloration, or teeth that are irregularly shaped.

 The goal of cosmetic bonding is to have the end result look natural.
-This is thanks to a shade guide used by our dentist and the application of.
+This is thanks to a shade guide used by Dr. Paul and the application of tooth-colored resin.
 No one will know by looking at you that you ever had cracked or spaced teeth.

 Remember that bonding is best suited for minor repairs.
-If the cosmetic restorations required are significant, our dentist may suggest alternative treatment.
+If the cosmetic restorations required are significant, we may suggest alternative treatment.